Experience the Magic of Barcelona: Uncover its Hidden Gems

 To the south and adjacent to Port Vell is a small peninsula that leads to Barcelona’s oldest beaches.
 La Barceloneta resembles Brooklyn for its streets lined with boxy apartment buildings.
 While walking through this neighborhood, you never get a sense that the beach is nearby.

 It’s a different world once you get to the beach, though.
 The vibe on Barcelona’s 13 beaches is laid back and chill.
 Connected by one continuous promenade, you can access all five of the beaches in La Barceloneta on foot: Platja de Sant Sebastià, Platja de Sant Miquel, Platja de Barceloneta, Playa Mar, and Platja de Somorrostro.
-As popular as these beaches are, tanlines are not.
+As popular as these beaches are, tan lines are not.
 Here, most sunbathers go topless.

 Eixample